In this post I explain how to remove and replace damaged keyboard in an HP Pavilion dv3500 (dv3000 series) notebook.

 Let’s disconnect the small cable (Connector 1) first.

-Before you pull the keyboard cable from the connector, the connector has to be unlocked.
+Before you pull the cable from the connector it has to be unlocked.

-In order to unlock the connector, move the black clip about 2 millimeters in the direction show by two arrows.
+Move the black retainer about 2 millimeters in the direction show by two arrows.

 Turn the keyboard over again and access the second connector.